UK trade: March 2024

 Goods imports

-While there has been recent disruption to shipping in the Red Sea, with ships re-routing around the Cape of Good Hope, as explained in the BBC News article, What do Red Sea assaults mean for global trade?, there is no evidence that this has affected imports in January 2024.
-Our Weekly shipping indicators dataset shows that there was a similar number of cargo and tanker ship visits in January 2024 compared with previous years.
-We will continue to monitor the impact of the disruption in the Red Sea in future releases.
+While there has been recent disruption to shipping in the Middle East and Red Sea, with ships re-routing around the Cape of Good Hope, as explained in our bulletin on shipping crossing through global maritime passages, there is no evidence that this has affected UK imports in Quarter 1 (Jan to Mar) 2024.

 Embed code